-- 5. Each program/project proposed for CIF financing shall demonstrate how it will lead to fundamental shifts in the structures and functions of relevant systems for transformational change by identifying and defining strategic systems, removing entrenched barriers, opening new opportunities or pathways, and shifting of power dynamics within and between key systems.
+5. Each program/project proposed for CIF financing shall demonstrate how it will lead to fundamental shifts in the structures and functions of relevant systems for transformational change by identifying and defining strategic systems, removing entrenched barriers, opening new opportunities or pathways, and shifting of power dynamics within and between key systems.
 This requires a process (e.g., stakeholder consultations, social and economic planning, technology reviews etc.) to identify the most strategic coalbased systems (e.g., power stations, coal mines, legal and regulatory frameworks, commercial and financial markets, technology systems, governance systems, related social systems, and ecosystems).
-Within those systems, the most significant barriers to accelerating the coal transition (e.g., institutional, regulatory and policy failures; market failures and financial barriers; knowledge and technical capacity barriers) will need to be addressed, and opportunities (e.g., through techological and economic diversification, supportive policy and regulatory frameworks, and improved risk perception) for change will need to be identified. - 6.
-Furthermore, each program/project proposed for CIF financing shall demonstrate how it will avoid creating incentives for operators of coal-fired power plants to extend their planned lifespan in the expectation of receiving financial support under the program.
+Within those systems, the most significant barriers to accelerating the coal transition (e.g., institutional, regulatory and policy failures; market failures and financial barriers; knowledge and technical capacity barriers) will need to be addressed, and opportunities (e.g., through economic diversification, supportive policy and regulatory frameworks, and improved risk perception) for change will need to be identified.

 What What are the governance, social and technological systems where change is needed and what change is required between and within these systems to achieve an accelerated coal transition?
 How Systems: How has the system, including system boundaries, related to coal been identified and defined (e.g., systems mapping, market studies, stakeholder consultations, etc.)?
 Barriers and Pathways: How does the intervention remove entrenched barriers and open new pathways for systemic changes that accelerate a transition from coal towards cleaner sources of energy?
-How is the selected technology novel and moving beyond business as usual?
 Power: How does the intervention elevate the influence of beneficiaries and other stakeholders, including marginalized and vulnerable groups, to contribute to and benefit from an accelerated coal transition?